Harry Schoenberg

-Harry Schoenberg (/ˈʃɒnbɜːɡ/ SHON-burg; born 21 February 2001) is an Australian rules footballer who plays for the Adelaide Crows in the Australian Football League (AFL).
+Harry James Schoenberg (/ˈʃɒnbɜːɡ/ SHON-burg; born 21 February 2001) is an Australian rules footballer who last played for the Adelaide Crows in the Australian Football League (AFL).
 He was recruited by the Adelaide Crows with the 24th draft pick in the 2019 AFL draft.

 Early football

 Schoenberg played for the Woodville-West Torrens Football Club for the 2019 season in the SANFL.
 In that season he played a total of 8 games and kicked 6 goals.
 Schoenberg also represented South Australia in the AFL Under 18 Championships in 2019.
 He won the South Australian Most Valuable Player award and was named in the U18 All Australian side.

 He grew up in the South Australian country town of Marrabel and attended Prince Alfred College as a boarder.
 He played junior community football for the Mintaro-Manoora Eagles in the North Eastern Football League in the Clare Valley in South Australia.